Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Introduction

 Finally, we encompass in \Artemis~\emph{Partial Participation} (PP) settings, in which only some workers contribute to each step.
 Several challenges arise with PP, because of both heterogeneity and downlink compression.
 We propose a new algorithm in that setting, which improves on the approaches proposed by \citet{sattler_robust_2019,tang_doublesqueeze_2019} for bidirectional compression.

-Assumptions made on the gradient oracle directly influence the convergence rate of the algorithm: in this paper, we neither assume that the gradients are uniformly bounded \cite[as in][]{zheng_communication-efficient_2019} nor that their variance is uniformly bounded \citep[as in][]{alistarh_qsgd_2017, mishchenko_distributed_2019, liu_double_2020, tang_doublesqueeze_2019, horvath_stochastic_2019}: instead we only assume that the variance is bounded by a constant~$\sigmstar^2$ \emph{at the optimal point} $w_*$, and provide linear convergence rates up to a threshold \emph{proportional to} $\sigmstar^2$ (as in \citep{dieuleveut2017bridging,gower_sgd_2019} for non distributed optimization).
+Assumptions made on the gradient oracle directly influence the convergence rate of the algorithm: in this paper, we neither assume that the gradients are uniformly bounded \cite[as in][]{zheng_communication-efficient_2019} nor that their variance is uniformly bounded \citep[as in][]{alistarh_qsgd_2017, mishchenko_distributed_2019, liu_double_2020, tang_doublesqueeze_2019, horvath_stochastic_2019}: instead we only assume that the variance is bounded by a constant~$\sigmstar^2$ \emph{at the optimal point} $w_*$, and provide linear convergence rates up to a threshold \emph{proportional to} $\sigmstar^2$ (as in \citep{dieuleveut_bridging_2018,gower_sgd_2019} for non distributed optimization).
 This is a fundamental difference as the variance bound at the optimal point can be orders of magnitude smaller than the uniform bound used in previous work: this is striking when all loss functions have the same critical point, and thus the noise at the optimal point is null!
 This happens for example in the \textit{interpolation regime}, which has recently gained importance in the machine learning community \citep{belkin2019reconciling}.
 As the empirical risk at the optimal point is null or very close to zero, so are all the loss functions with respect to one example.
-This is often the case in deep learning \citep[e.g.,][]{Zhang-rethinkgen-2017} or in large dimension regression \citep{mei2019generalization}.
+This is often the case in deep learning \citep[e.g.,][]{Zhang-rethinkgen-2017} or in large dimension regression \citep{mei_generalization_2019}.

-Overall, we make the following contributions: \begin{enumerate}[topsep=0pt,itemsep=1pt,leftmargin=*,noitemsep] \item We describe a framework -- \Artemis~-- that encompasses $6$ algorithms (with or without up/down compression, with or without memory) and that is extended to partial participation of devices.
-We provide and analyze in \Cref{thm:cvgce_artemis} a fast rate of convergence -- exponential convergence up to a threshold proportional to $\sigmstar^2$ --, obtaining tighter bounds than in \citep{alistarh_qsgd_2017,mishchenko_distributed_2019,liu_double_2020}.
+Overall, we make the following contributions: \begin{enumerate}[topsep=0pt,itemsep=1pt,leftmargin=*,noitemsep] \item We describe a framework -- \Artemis~-- \textbf{that encompasses $6$ algorithms} (with or without up/down compression, with or without memory) which is adapted to PP. We provide and analyze in \Cref{thm:cvgce_artemis} a fast rate of convergence -- exponential convergence up to a threshold proportional to $\sigmstar^2$, the noise at the optimal point --, \textbf{obtaining tighter bounds} than in \citep{alistarh_qsgd_2017,mishchenko_distributed_2019}.

 \item We explicitly tackle heterogeneity using \Cref{asu:bounded_noises_across_devices}, proving that the limit variance of \Artemis~with memory is independent from the difference between distributions (as for SGD). \textbf{This is the first theoretical guarantee for double compression that explicitly quantifies the impact of non i.i.d.~data}.